-The validation cohort for this study consisted of the subset of 290 patients enrolled in the COntemporary ManageMent AND outcomes in patients with Venous ThromboEmbolism (COMMAND VTE) registry who had acute symptomatic PE, received thrombolytic therapy, and had complete baseline and follow-up data required for this study (15).
-The COMMAND VTE registry defined major bleeding episodes in a way very comparable to RIETE (those that were fatal, and/or occurred in a critical area or organ [intracranial, intraspinal, intraocular, retroperitoneal, intra-articular or pericardial, or intramuscular with compartment syndrome], and/or those associated with a reduction in the hemoglobin level by at least 2 g/dL or leading to transfusion of at least 2 units of blood) (16).
+The validation cohort for this study consisted of the subset of 290 patients enrolled in the Contemporary Management and Outcomes in Patients with Venous Thromboembolism (COMMAND VTE) registry who had acute symptomatic PE, received thrombolytic therapy and had complete baseline and follow-up data required for this study [15].
+The COMMAND VTE registry defined major bleeding episodes in a way comparable to RIETE (those that were fatal and/or occurred in a critical area or organ (intracranial, intraspinal, intraocular, retroperitoneal, intra-articular or pericardial, or intramuscular with compartment syndrome) and/or those associated with a reduction in the haemoglobin level by $\geq 2 \text{ g-dL}^{-1}$ or leading to transfusion of at least two units of blood) [16].